 B.C.
 Watercraft Inspection Stations

-If you are transporting a watercraft in B.C. it is a mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
+If you are transporting a watercraft in B.C. it is mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Watercraft includes sailboats, motorboats, car toppers, kayaks, canoes, and paddle boards being transported in B.C.
 The B.C.
 Conservation Officer Service has a team of specialized inspectors checking and if necessary decontaminating watercraft being transported into B.C.

 Inspectors are trained in watercraft inspection and decontamination following the standard protocol that is used across the Pacific Northwest.
 All watercraft owners coming through watercraft inspection stations are asked a series of questions by the inspectors to determine if the watercraft is high or low risk.
 Two key questions asked by inspectors to determine watercraft risk are: